Podcast Annotation Format

 Validation Rules

 startTimeMUST be >= 0endTimeMUST be >=startTimeconfidence, if provided, MUST be >= 0.0 and <= 1.0.
 This reflects extraction certainty: how sure the producer is that this annotation is correct.priority, if provided, MUST be >= 0.0 and <= 1.0.
 This reflects editorial importance: how prominently this annotation should be displayed.
-A high-confidence annotation may still have low priority if it's tangential.speaker, if provided, MUST reference a valididin thespeakersarray- Time values SHOULD be within the duration of the associated audio
+A high-confidence annotation may still have low priority if it's tangential.speaker, if provided, MUST reference a valididin thespeakersarrayparticipation, if provided, SHOULD be one of"guest","host", or"mentioned".
+Custom values are allowed but reduce interoperability.
+It applies only whentypeis"person"; consumers SHOULD ignore it on other types.- An omitted

 Canonical IDs